top of page

 Do we even have boundaries anymore?

 The constant connectivity with smartphones and social media has blurred the boundaries between personal and work life.
-We are often expected to be available and responsive around the clock and pressure to be connected can exacerbate anxiety, leading to a persistent feeling of being overwhelmed and unable to disconnect from the demands of work and social obligations.
+We are often expected to be available and responsive around the clock, and pressure to be connected can exacerbate anxiety, leading to a persistent feeling of being overwhelmed and unable to disconnect from the demands of work and social obligations.

 Discovery Journal can help identify these triggers and clear up the confusion.
-I found my anxiety disorders to be overwhelming and it seemed like there was no pattern, just sheer chaos but I was wrong.
+I found my anxiety disorders to be overwhelming, and it seemed like there was no pattern, just sheer chaos, but I was wrong.
 Through a series of simple activities, patterns can be seen and changes can be made.

 If you are riddled with anxiety from the moment you wake up to the moment you close your eyes, it can feel like it surrounds you constantly.
 This journal is designed to help narrow down what areas of your regular day are playing into that anxiety.
 Because once you know what's causing it, you can do something about it!